Our Medical Guide

 If you’ve been involved in an auto accident where the at-fault driver was reckless and driving under the influence of alcohol, you’re probably feeling a mix of emotions including anger, frustration, and despair.
 Many of the DUI cases we see here at Thompson Law have long-lasting implications on the lives of all drivers involved, which can mean both physical and mental recovery take much longer than for other vehicle accidents.

 When someone chooses to drink and drive, he or she is taking other people’s lives into their hands.
 They make a reckless choice that can harm even the safest of sober drivers, making the innocent driver’s recovery an often long and slow path back to normal life.

-The injury attorneys at Thompson Law Firm in Phoenix have significant experience in helping clients who have been victims of DUI.
-We sincerely hope our medical guide helps you.
+The injury attorneys at Phoenix Accident and Injury Law Firm in Phoenix have significant experience in helping clients who have been victims of DUI accidents.
+We sincerely hope our medical guide will help you.
+If you need help filing a claim for one of these awful, life changing accidents, we are here to help you get the compensation you deserve.
 Our offices are conveniently located in Chandler, Peoria, and North Phoenix, and we can meet in-person or over the phone or video call.
 You can contact us for a free consultation, or read on to find out more.

 Medical Guide: Medical Settings

 At the scene of the incident, you will be dealing with first responders.
 Their job is to stabilize patients, assess the situation, and move them to the appropriate facility.
 These first few minutes and hours following the accident are critical for those who injured.
 When traumatic injuries occur, patients are at risk of life-threatening complications, including shock as well as respiratory or heart failure.